PeFox/DySeq_script/README.md

 levels(MLAP_data$sex)<-c("female", "male")
 ```

 MLAP_Trans uses dummy-coding per default.
-However, for the purposes of an APIM effect-coding is better, because it is easier to interpret.
+However, for the purposes of an APIM effect-coding is better, because it is easier to interpret especially if effects should be compared between members of dyads.
 Furthermore, effect coding was also used in the article (-----).
 So for the sake of comparable results, we will stick to it for this case.

 ```r
 MLAP_data$Partner[MLAP_data$Partner==0]<-(-1)